• Skip to main content

 • Facebook

-Welcome back to our (very casual) poetry challenge.
-Every Friday during National Poetry Month, I will be sharing one short, classic poem to read with your kids.
-The rules are very simple and flexible.
-You can learn all about them and get the first poem on the introductory poetry reading challenge post.
+Welcome back to our (very casual) poetry reading challenge for kids and families.
+For every week during National Poetry Month, I have one short, classic poem for you to read with your kids.
+Learn the simple and flexible challenge rules and get the first poem on the introductory poetry reading challenge post.

 This week's poem comes from American poet, Emily Dickinson.
 It's a very short poem, but I think you'll agree it is thick with meaning.
 I'm looking forward to hearing what my kids think of it!